-Other than the transactions disclosed in the Remuneration Report contained in the Directors' Report, during the financial year, the Company paid \$4,200 for site management services and \$19,000 as part consideration for acquisition of subsidiaries in previous year, to firms in which Mr. P. Kelso is a director.
+Other than the transactions disclosed in the Remuneration Report contained in the Directors' Report, during the financial year, \$1,500 was paid for legal fee, \$8,400 was paid for site management services, and \$81,500 was paid for office rent to firms in which Mr. P. Kelso is a director or principal.